jeka-dev/jeka/README.md

     }
   ...
 ```
+> Java sources in *jeka-src* can be executed directly from the command line, with third-party libraries automatically resolved.
-Run directly this method from command line: `jeka build: deployFtp`.
+> To run this method, execute: `jeka build: deployFtp`.

 Visit the [documentation](https://jeka-dev.github.io/jeka/), and explore the [examples](https://jeka-dev.github.io/jeka/examples/).

 ## External Plugins

-External plugins must be explicitly imported and are hosted as JAR files on Maven Central.
+External plugins must be explicitly imported and are provided as JAR files on Maven Central.

-The following plugins are part of JeKa’s monorepo and are released together, so their version does not need to be specified when importing:
+The following plugins are included in JeKa's monorepo and are released together, so their version is automatically managed and does not need to be specified during import:
 - [Spring Boot Plugin](plugins/plugins.springboot)
 - [SonarQube Plugin](plugins/plugins.sonarqube)
 - [JaCoCo Plugin](plugins/plugins.jacoco)